Preloaded study kits with practice questions, flashcards, tests, and more — free to start.

 The questions will test your ability to interpret and evaluate results from an experiment, analyze and graph data, understand the principles and procedures of lab investigations, predict the causes or effects of a change in a biological system, and analyze a visual representation of a biological phenomenon.

-Recommend time spent: ~23 minutes per quesiton for a total of 46 minutes
+2 Long questions | 8-10 points each.
+Recommend time spent: ~23 minutes per question for a total of 46 minutes

-Recommend time spent: ~10 minutes per quesiton for a total of 40 minutes
+4 Short questions | 4 points each.
+Recommend time spent: ~10 minutes per question for a total of 40 minutes

-Prioritize Active Recall over Passive Review
+Prioritize Active Recall over Passive Review.

 One of the most effective study techniques for mastering AP Biology content is active recall, which involves retrieving information from memory rather than just reviewing notes or textbooks.
 This method strengthens neural connections, making it easier to remember information during the exam.
 Try using flashcards, practice questions, or apps like Thea that encourage active recall.
 These tools challenge you to recall key concepts, helping you identify areas where you need more practice and reinforcing the material that's already well understood.